News

 6. Prepare for the Speaking Role-Play

-The Speaking section evaluates not only your language skills but also your ability to interact professionally with patients.
+The Speaking section evaluates your language skills and ability to interact professionally with patients.
 Practice role-playing with a friend or tutor to simulate real-life consultations.
-Focus on using appropriate medical language while maintaining a compassionate and professional demeanor.
+Focus on using appropriate medical language while maintaining a compassionate and professional demeanour.

-Record yourself during role-plays to identify areas for improvement in pronunciation, fluency, and coherence.
+Record yourself during role-plays to identify pronunciation, fluency, and coherence improvement areas.
 Pay attention to how well you explain medical concepts to the patient and whether your instructions are clear.

 7. Join OET Preparation Courses or Online Platforms

-Take advantage of professional feedback on practice tests, especially for the Speaking and Writing sections, as personalized feedback is crucial for improvement.
+Take advantage of professional feedback on practice tests, especially for the Speaking and Writing sections.
+Personalized feedback is crucial for improvement.

 8. Review Real-Life Medical Scenarios